brianedem/irrigation-flow/README.md

 The irrigation system is managed by a Rachio irrigation controller, which provides notification of state changes via webhooks.
 These notifications will be forwarded to the application via an ngrok agent.

-Water use monitored by a TUF-2000B ultrasonic flow meter.
+Water use monitored by a TUF-2000B ultrasonic flow meter manufactured by Dalian Taosonics Instrument Co.
 Registers reporting water usage and flow are available via its RS485 interface, which is bridged to the local network.